 Copper is known to react with a variety of other nutrients, including iron, zinc, molybdenum, sulfur, selenium, and vitamin C.

 However, with respect to food, we haven’t seen research evidence showing that other nutrients—including iron and zinc—interfere with absorption of copper.
 Similarly, while copper is known to interact with a variety of minerals once it has been absorbed up into the body, we have not seen research showing food-related problems in this regard.

-The situation is somewhat different, however, when it comes to dietary supplements that often provide minerals (or vitamins) in much higher doses than can be obtained from food.
+The situation is somewhat different, however, when it comes to dietary supplements that often provide minerals (or vitamins) in higher doses than possibly obtained from food.
 There’s some evidence, although not conclusive, that zinc supplements, when taken at 50 milligrams or more on a daily basis over an extended period of time, can lower availability of copper.
 There’s also some evidence (once again not conclusive) that high supplemental doses of vitamin C—in a range approaching 1,000 milligrams or more—may decrease copper availability.
 While not applicable to adults, there is also some evidence that in the formula feeding of infants, too much iron in a formula can lower absorption of copper from that formula.1

 A Copper Excess Book

 On the side of copper excess I strongly recommend this excellent text Why Am I Always So Tired by Ann Louise Gittleman.
 It contains details on copper and estrogen, diets and specific ways to correct chronic copper toxicity.